iankevinmcdonald/add-image-maps/readme.txt

 >
 > "Attached", in this context, doesn't quite mean exactly the same thing as appearing on the page.
 >
 > By default, the images "attached" to the post are the ones uploaded whilst editing it, which is why they are listed as "uploaded to this page" in the post edit screen.
-Depending which editor you use, you can easily end up putting an image on a post without "attaching" it.
+Depending on which editor you use, you can easily end up putting an image on a post without "attaching" it.
 And if you upload an image to a page, and then remove the image, it will still be "attached".
 >
 > You can see which images are attached to what quite clearly [on the Media Library screen in List mode (jpg)](https://ps.w.org/add-image-maps/assets/screengrab_attach.jpg).